 Tail spend, and the importance of properly managing it, has been widely discussed on our blog and elsewhere recently.
-By now, most senior business managers should be aware of the concept.
+By now, most senior business managers should be aware of the concept and tail spend management.

 That said, let us take a look at some of the problems associated with unmanaged or improperly managed tail spend in any organization, and some potential solutions.